Libera-Chat/libera-chat.github.io/chanreg.md

 staff member, you’ll be asked to email <projects@libera.chat> with the details of your request.

-We ask that you do not email us without having first discussed your registration on IRC with a member of staff.
-This helps ensure that your project or community is deemed to be on-topic and that we have a chance to answer any questions you may have about the group registration process.
+Do not email us without having first discussed your registration on IRC with a member of staff.
+This helps ensure that your project or community is deemed to be on-topic, that we have a chance to answer any questions you may have about the group registration process, and that you have a point of contact throughout the group registration process to ensure your email is not overlooked or forgotten.

 Please note that we only register established projects and communities.
 If your project or community does not yet exist, you are still free to register a